apocalyptech/exordium/README.rst

 Alastair Reynolds' "Revelation Space" novels.
-It's not a perfect name for the app, given that the Revelation Space *Exordium* would make a pretty lousy music library, but at least there's some element of data storage and retrieval.  *Exordium* the web-based music library is only capable of retrieving music which has been imported to it in the past, unfortunately.
+It's not a perfect name for the app, given that the Revelation Space *Exordium* would make a pretty lousy music library, but at least there's some element of data storage and retrieval.
+Exordium the *web-based music library*, as opposed to its fictional counterpart, is only capable of retrieving music which has been imported to it in the past.
 I'll be sure to contact all the major news organizations if I figure out a way to get it to retrieve music stored in the future.

 Requirements
 ------------